HaveF/You-Dont-Know-JS/scope & closures/ch2.md

 **Note:** We will see in a little bit there are some ways to cheat lexical scope, thereby modifying it after the lexer has passed by, but these are frowned upon.
 It is considered best practice to treat lexical scope as, in fact, lexical-only, and thus entirely author-time in nature.

+>best practice: you should have subconscious when you write code.
+Make the code is (no need to exactly) the same order as lexical-ed code.

 Let's consider this block of code:

 ```js